A multi-part series on challenges and solutions to better medication adherence

 How pharmacists can identify access as an adherence barrier

-How pharmacists can improve medication adherence relating to access
+How pharmacists can improve access-related medication nonadherence

-Services: Continuity of care — Cooperative healthcare management between patients and the care team over time can improve medication adherence through relatedness, knowledge of patient history, and the building of patient satisfaction, motivation, skills and health literacy.
+Continuity of care across providers — Cooperative healthcare management between patients and the care team over time can improve medication adherence through relatedness, knowledge of patient history, and the building of patient satisfaction, motivation, skills and health literacy.
 Continuity of care can also prevent treatment delays from stigmas associated with certain medical conditions, due to the existence of a familiar and ongoing relationship between the patient and a healthcare team that’s knowledgeable of and sensitive to their disease state.

 Pharmacists can actively participate in the continuity of care in a clinical setting by performing medication reconciliation, hospital discharge follow-up with the patient and provider, and coordination between the hospital and dispensing community pharmacy to optimize post-emergency treatments.
 A community pharmacist can offer patients medication-list templates to complete and take between providers, as these dispensing pharmacists develop ongoing relationships with their patients and, hopefully, coordinate with prescribing emergent and primary care physicians.

 Telehealth delivers timely services — Whether it be from lack of transportation to an office backlog due to workforce shortages, telehealth services from physicians, nurses and pharmacists can tear down many access barriers.
 These services can be highly effective in filling in the gaps where there are few physicians — such as a rural area — by enabling long-distance but personal provider contact across a broader population.